 This is Valerie's first non-fiction prose book; her previous writing has been mainly poetry and drama.
 Formerly a teacher of Classics and English, her main job now is looking after her two small children.
 Progress on A Happy Ending happens during school hours!

-Chiltern Humanists provide fellowship and education for Humanists and other non-religious people throughout the Chilterns: from Aylesbury to the M25 and from Beaconsfield to Berkhampstead, - and beyond.
-See us on Facebook.
+Chiltern Humanists provide fellowship and education for Humanists and other non-religious people throughout the Chilterns.
+We hold regular monthly meetings to provoke debate and challenge comfortable assumptions See us on Facebook.
 Non-members are very welcome to all of our meetings which are free entry.

 Information about Humanist funerals and other ceremonies can be found here.